Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 All of these improvements will lead to an increase of open rates.
 Of course, the person you’re sending to is also important.
 When it comes to the recipient, the same principles from the previous goals apply: be careful not to over communicate, be relevant to the individual customer, and make sure the frequency is acceptable.

-Useful Email Marketing Reports
+Essential Email Marketing Reports for Tracking Performance

 There are two major reports that will tell you most of what you need to know about your email performance, including both deliverability performance and campaign performance.
 These reports were created in Bloomreach, but you should be able to recreate them in the email marketing analytics program of your choice.